 Criteria for allowability

-- Are verifiable from the records of the PI.
+- Are verifiable from the records.

 - Are not being included as contributions for any other federally-assisted project or program.